 Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 Second, traditional Sri Lankan food is not all about rice and curry.
-Don’t get me wrong, Sri Lankans do eat more rice in one sitting than most other nationalities in a month.
-But rice and curry is not all Sri Lankan cuisine has to offer.
+Don’t get me wrong, Sri Lankans do love to make a little mountain of rice on their lunch plate, but rice and curry is not all Sri Lankan cuisine has to offer.
 With so many ethnicities living in this small country you can’t forget about Tamil, Burgher, and Muslim dishes that are also a part of the local food scene.

 food-tour-colobo-sri-lanka